Compare ETS

 New Entrants’ Reserve (NER): 5% of the cap for Phase 3 was set aside to assist new installations or to cover installations whose capacity significantly increased since their free allocation had been determined.
 300 million allowances from the reserve were allocated to the NER300, a large-scale funding program for innovative low-carbon energy demonstration projects.

 Aviation: 15% of allowances were auctioned and 82% were allocated to aircraft operators for free.
 The remaining 3% constituted a special reserve for new entrants and fast-growing airlines.
-The number of allowances put into circulation for the aviation sectors was reduced to reflect the temporary limitation of the scope of the EU ETS to flights within the EEA.
+The number of allowances put into circulation for the aviation sectors was reduced to reflect the temporary limitation of the scope of the EU ETS 1 to flights within the EEA.

-PHASE FOUR:
+PHASE 4:

-Auctioning: the main method of distributing allowances, accounting for up to 57% of the cap.
-Of the share of allowances to be auctioned, 90% are distributed to Member States based on their share of verified emissions, with 10% distributed among the lower-income Member States under the solidarity provision.
+Auctioning: The main method of distributing allowances remains auctioning, accounting for up to 57% of the cap.
+Of the share of allowances to be sold, 90% are distributed to Member States based on their share of verified emissions, with 10% distributed among the lower-income Member States under the solidarity provision.

 Free allocation: A significant volume of allowances is allocated for free to address the risk of carbon leakage, based on sectors-specific performance benchmarks.
 Benchmark values are updated twice in Phase 4 to reflect technological progress in different sectors.
-In 2021, the European Commission updated benchmark values for the first time.* They apply in 2021 to 2025.
+In 2021, the European Commission updated benchmark values for the first time* and they applied for 2021 to 2025.
 The values are adjusted for technological progress on a yearly basis.
 An annual reduction rate is determined for each benchmark.
 For the steel sector, which faces high abatement costs and leakage risks, a fixed reduction rate applies.

-The uniform cross-sectoral correction factor for the adjustment of free allocation is 1 for 2021 to 2025.
+The uniform cross-sectoral correction factor for the adjustment of free allocation is one for 2021 to 2025.

-The Phase 4 cap includes a buffer of more than 450 million allowances, initially earmarked for auctioning, which can be made available if the initial free allocation volume is fully absorbed (thereby avoiding the need to apply the cross-sectoral correction factor).
+The Phase 4 cap includes a buffer of more than 450 million allowances, earmarked for auctioning, which can be made available if the initial free allocation volume is fully absorbed (thereby avoiding the need to apply the cross-sectoral correction factor).

+In 2026, a second allocation period of the Phase 4 starts.
 Free allocation for 2026 to 2030 will become conditional on the implementation of energy efficiency measures (based on audits or energy management systems) and of carbon neutrality plans for the worst performing installations, in order to incentivize decarbonization.

-Power Sector: Auctioning, with an optional transitional free allocation for the modernization and diversification of electricity generation in ten lower-income Member States.
-Three of the eligible Member States decided to continue using this option in Phase 4.
-It can be used until the end of 2024.
-After this time, any leftover allowances will be either added to a Member State’s share of allowances to be auctioned or its share of the Modernisation Fund.
+Power: Auctioning, with an optional transitional free allocation for the modernization and diversification of electricity generation in ten lower-income Member States.
+Three of the eligible Member States decided to continue using this option in Phase 4, which could have been used until the end of 2024.
+After this time, any leftover allowances were added to a Member State’s share of allowances to be auctioned or its share of the Modernisation Fund.

+Industry: Updated benchmark values that apply for 2021 to 2025 were calculated based on activity data for installations over 2016 to 2017, supplied by Member States.
 The updated values were compared to the original benchmarks to determine the reductions to be applied over the 15-year period between 2007/08 and 2022/23.
 Benchmarks could be reduced between 3% and 24% over this period.
 In total, 31 out of 54 benchmarks have been reduced by the maximum rate of 24%.

 There are revised rules covering adjustments to free allocation when an installation makes a significant change to its production.
 These rules apply from Phase 4.
 The threshold for adjustments is a 15% increase or decrease in production.
 Adjustments to free allocation are issued based on yearly production data reports that operators submit to national competent authorities.
 Adjustments to the level of free allocation are made from the New Entrants’ Reserve.